Shinyei Nakamine: Early life

 Nakamine was born in Hawaii to Okinawan immigrant parents.
 He was a Nisei, which means that he is a second generation Japanese-American.

 Soldier

 One month before the Japanese attack on Pearl Harbor, Nakamine joined the US Army in November 1941.

 Nakamine volunteered to be part of the all-Nisei 100th Infantry Battalion.
-This army unit was mostly made up of Japanese Americans from Hawaii and the mainland.
+This army unit was mostly made up of Japanese Americans from Hawaii.

 For his actions in June 1944, Nakamine was awarded the Army's second-highest decoration, the Distinguished Service Cross.

 Medal of Honor citation

 Nakamine received the medal for advancing on enemy forces when his own unit was pinned down.
 He was subsequently killed during this engagement and was awarded the Distinguished Service Cross which was eventually upgraded to the Medal of Honor upon military review in June 2000.